Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Introduction

 Motivated by these developments, in the present work we investigate how $\alpha$-cluster-induced spin structures in $^{16}$O and $^{20}$Ne are imprinted on the initial spin fluctuations in ultra-relativistic nucleus-nucleus collisions.
-A characteristic feature of $\alpha$ clustering is that within each $2p$-$2n$ cluster, spin and isospin combine to form an approximate spin-isospin singlet, leading to strong local cancellation of nucleon spins and, consequently, to short-range spin-spin anti-correlations in the nuclear many-body wave function~\cite{Wigner:1937,Sogo:2009zv,Tohsaki:2001PRL}.
-We show that these microscopic correlations lead to a suppression of the standard deviation $\sqrt{\langle \mathcal{P}^2\rangle}$ of the initial net polarization (event by event) compared to a spherical Woods-Saxon baseline with uncorrelated nucleon spins.
-By introducing a suitably scaled polarization fluctuation that removes the trivial finite-size effect associated with the total spin $J=0$ of each nucleus, we demonstrate that cluster-induced spin structures produce characteristic dependencies on collision centrality and system size that can serve as quantitative experimental probes of $\alpha$ clustering.
-In particular, we propose the ratio of the scaled polarization fluctuation between $^{20}$Ne+$^{20}$Ne and $^{16}$O+$^{16}$O collisions as a robust observable to discriminate between different $\alpha$-cluster configurations and to constrain \textit{ab initio} nuclear structure calculations.
+A characteristic feature of $\alpha$ clustering is that within each $2p$-$2n$ cluster, spin and isospin combine to form an approximate spin-isospin singlet, leading to strong local cancellation of nucleon spins and, consequently, to short-range spin--spin anti-correlations in the nuclear many-body wave function~\cite{Wigner:1937,Sogo:2009zv, Tohsaki:2001PRL}.
+We show that these microscopic correlations lead to a suppression of the standard deviation $\sqrt{\langle \mathcal{P}^2\rangle}$ of the initial net polarization (event by event) compared to a spherical Woods--Saxon reference without additional intrinsic spin correlations beyond the global \(J=0\) constraint.
+By introducing a suitably scaled polarization fluctuation that removes the dominant trivial finite-size effect associated with the global $J=0$ constraint of each nucleus, we demonstrate that cluster-induced spin structures produce characteristic dependencies on collision centrality and system size that can serve as quantitative diagnostics of $\alpha$ clustering when experimentally accessible final-state spin-correlation observables are compared with the corresponding model predictions.
+In particular, we propose the ratio of the scaled polarization fluctuation between $^{20}$Ne+$^{20}$Ne and $^{16}$O+$^{16}$O collisions as a normalized discriminator for distinguishing different $\alpha$-cluster configurations and for confronting \textit{ab initio} nuclear structure calculations.

 The paper is organized as follows.
 In Sec.~\ref{sec:method} we summarize the theoretical framework that relates initial spin fluctuations to final-state $\Lambda$-pair observables, describe the nuclear-structure inputs for $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$, and define the relevant observables.
 Section~\ref{sec:results} presents our numerical results for $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ collisions at $\sqrt{s_{\mathrm{NN}}}=5.36$~TeV.
 In Sec.~\ref{sec:summary} we summarize our findings and discuss their implications for future theoretical and experimental studies.